Rho Cassiopeiae: Observation

-The Bayer designation for this star was established in 1603 as part of the Uranometria, a star catalog produced by Johann Bayer.
-The star catalog by John Flamsteed published in 1712, which orders the stars in each constellation by their right ascension, gave this star the Flamsteed designation 7 Cassiopeiae.
+Rho Cassiopeiae is the second brightest yellow hypergiant in the sky, the brightest being V382 Carinae, although Rho Cassiopeiae is mostly visible only in the northern hemisphere and V382 Carinae mostly only in the southern hemisphere.

 Rho Cas was first described as variable in 1901.
-It was classified only as "pec." with a small but definite range of variation.
+Its spectrum was classified only as "pec." with a small but definite range of variation.
 Its nature continued to be unclear during the deep visual minimum in 1946, although it was presumed to be related to the detection of an expanding shell around the star.
 The spectrum developed lower excitation features described as typical of an M star rather than the previous F8 class.
 The nature of Rho Cas was eventually clarified as a massive luminous unstable star, pulsating and losing mass, and occasionally becoming obscured by strong bouts of mass loss.

 Rho Cas usually has an apparent magnitude near 4.5, but in 1946 it unexpectedly dimmed to 6th magnitude and cooled by over 3,000 Kelvin, before returning to its previous brightness.
 A similar eruption was recorded in 1893, suggesting that it undergoes these eruptions approximately once every 50 years.
 This happened again in 2000–2001, when it was observed by the William Herschel Telescope.

 In 2013, a shell ejection produced dramatic spectral changes and a drop of about half a magnitude at visual wavelengths.
 Weak emission lines of metals and doubled H-α absorption lines were detected in late 2014, and unusual tripled absorption lines in 2017.
 The brightness peaked at magnitude 4.3 before fading to 5th magnitude.
 In 2018 it brightened again to magnitude 4.2.

-The original Hipparcos parallax publication estimated Rho Cas at around 0.28 mas, which would have corresponded to a distance around 10,000 light years and would have made Rho Cas among the farthest stars visible to the naked eye.
-However, more recent publications estimate Rho Cas with a much larger parallax, corresponding to a much shorter distance.